How do you get tested for colon cancer?

-These following tests are used to detect polyps, Colon cancer detection in Stuart, or other abnormalities, even when a person does not have symptoms associated with colon cancer.
-Your health care provider can explain more about each test.
+The following tests are not only used for colon cancer detection, but also to discover polyps or other abnormalities.
+They can be performed even when a person does not have symptoms associated with colon cancer.

 • A fecal occult blood test (FOBT)

 All these tests have various forms of operation, which can be roughly classified as visual and stool-based.
 Visual tests take images of the colon via a camera or X-rays, while stool-based tests only examine stool samples.
 They can be considered as “invasive” and “non-invasive” respectively.

 If your test for colon cancer detection in Stuart results positive, there are many forms of treatment available:

 Each treatment is different, with its own pros and cons.
 When you’re faced with colon cancer, your doctor will consider factors such as age, type and stage of cancer, side effects, overall health condition, medications you take and your preferences.